noevazz/learning_math_for_AI/units/foundations.md

 Algebra properties (aka axioms) are **obvious** mathematical facts that are accepted without proof.

 ### Associative Property

+> In mathematics, an `expression` is a combination of symbols and numbers that represents a quantity or an operation, such as `3x +5` in algebra, where `x` is an unknown value.

 Associative property means that a value of an expression is the same regardless of how numbers associate with each other within grouping symbols.
 This is true for addition and multiplication: